-A summary of Harker DECA's experience at Harker DECA Launch 2024
+A summary of Harker DECA's Mock Conference 2024!

 In mid-November, almost 50 students from the Harker DECA chapter flew to Anaheim for the DECA Western Region Leadership Conference (WRLC).
 Marking the beginning of the 2018-19 competitive season, this event was Harker DECA’s second time attending WRLC, a non-competitive conference designed to provide students with competitive tips.
 Through workshops and keynote speakers, students bonded with one another and developed skills to prepare themselves for their next conference.